EbinAbraham/German-Credit-Classification-Python/README.md

 ==================================================================================
 <h4> Overview </h4>

-The dataset given is downloaded from Kaggle.
+<p>The dataset given is downloaded from Kaggle.
 The objective of the project is to classify loan applicants into risk and<br>
-non-risk applicant based on their profile
+non-risk applicant based on their profile</p>

 ==================================================================================